BarRaider/streamdeck-tools/NUGET.md

 3. There is no step 3 - that's it!
 The abstract functions from PluginBase that are implemented in MyPlugin hold all the basics needed for a plugin to work.
 You can always listen to additional events using the `Connection` property.

 -------
-Additional step-by-step instructions, including how to upgrade from version 1.0 are [here](https://github.com/BarRaider/streamdeck-tools/blob/master/README.md)
+### Additional step-by-step instructions, including how to upgrade from v1.0 are [here](https://github.com/BarRaider/streamdeck-tools/blob/master/README.md)
 -------

 [1]: https://github.com/BarRaider/streamdeck-tools/blob/master/samples.md